 Office: 240-567-7576, Room PE 236 A

-Professor Ridings has a B.S. in Kinesiology with a minor in Coaching from James Madison University.
-She also has a M.A. in Exercise Science and Fitness Management from the University of Connecticut.
+Professor Ridings is the College-wide Department Chair for Health and PE.
+She has a M.A. in Exercise Science and Fitness Management from the University of Connecticut.
 Professor Ridings worked in the Health and Fitness Industry for ten years prior to becoming a full-time faculty member at Montgomery College.
 She has experience managing fitness and wellness programs in collegiate, commercial and corporate settings.
 Professor Ridings is certified by the American College of Sports Medicine (ACSM) as a Health and Fitness Instructor and as a Physical Activity in Public Health Specialist.
-In addition to her teaching role, she serves as the Department Chair and HE 108 Distance Learning Coordinator for the Department of Health Enhancement, Exercise Science and Physical Education.

 Professor Karen Thomas

 Office: 240-567-7582, Room PE 228